Girl at smoking ceremony

 • City Life

-Western Sydney has welcomed a new 11km walking track, with spectacular views and audio-enhanced artwork from Aboriginal artists.
-The new walk winds its way through the southern part of Western Sydney Parklands, an area that's eight times the size of Centennial Park.
+Back in 2024, Western Sydney welcomed a new 11km walking track, with spectacular views and audio-enhanced artwork from Aboriginal artists.
+The walk winds its way through the southern part of Western Sydney Parklands, an area that's eight times the size of Centennial Park.
 To celebrate and honour the Dharug Aboriginal culture, six trees along the walk have been transformed with Aboriginal artworks that represent Dharug seasons – with audio experiences that bring the artwork to life and share educational insights into the Dharug language.

 Winnie Stubbs